Announcing the Leadership Council for the 2016 Classy Awards

 Classy Awards Fellow and Fulbright-García Robles Binational Business Fellow, U.S. Department of State

-Fellowship candidates go through a rigorous three-part application process, including an application, writing assessment, and interview.
+Fellowship candidates went through a rigorous three-part application process, including an application, writing assessment, and interview.
 Each stage of the process allows Fellowship candidates to showcase their experience and qualifications.
-Be on the look out for an upcoming post announcing our 10 fellows and what they’re all about.

 The Collaborative is a one-of-a-kind opportunity to engage with industry thought leaders and learn about the most innovative solutions to today’s global problems.
 With so many incredible minds in one space, who knows what could happen?
 The opportunities to gain insight and build meaningful connections that further your organization’s work are endless.